MrExcepcional/QAexample/README.md

 ## 🚀 How to use

-Navigate inside the unzipped folder.
+Navigate inside the cloned folder.
 In command line run with the desired browser (Chrome, Firefox, IE).
 ```bash
 BROWSER=Chrome python3.9 -m unittest discover